In this lesson you can learn about errors which happen in Excel.

 For example you can use that formula:

-This formula changes value in cell A1 from error to nothing.
+This formula changes the value in cell A1 from error to nothing.
 It could be useful when you just want to hide errors in your spreadsheet.

 ISERROR function let you change value with error in your error.
 Thanks to it your spreadsheet becomes more professional so it's worth using.